-The lessons in this chapter contain the essential doctrines, principles, and commandments that you are to study, believe, love, live, and teach.
+The lessons in this chapter contain the essential doctrine, principles, and commandments that you are to study, believe, love, live, and teach.
 They are what the living prophets and apostles have directed you to teach.
-They are organized so that you can help others clearly understand the doctrines of Christ.
+They are organized so that you can help others clearly understand the doctrine of Christ.

 The lessons in this chapter are:

-Teach the first four lessons before baptism.
+Teach all of the lessons before baptism.
 Make sure those you teach qualify for baptism and confirmation by making and keeping all of the commitments in these lessons.

-Full-time missionaries take the lead in teaching lessons before baptism with the help of ward missionaries and other members.
-After baptism, new members are taught the first four lessons again, as well as “Laws and Ordinances.”
-Ward leaders determine whether ward missionaries or full-time missionaries lead out in ensuring that these lessons are taught and how long full-time missionaries are involved.
-Encourage each new member to keep all the commitments in these lessons.
+Full-time missionaries take the lead in teaching all of the lessons before baptism and again after baptism, with the help of ward missionaries and other members.
+After baptism, encourage each new member to keep all the commitments in these lessons.

-You should also use these lessons in individual and companion study, district meetings, and other training settings.
-As you study the scriptures and treasure up in your mind the doctrines in these lessons, the Spirit will give you in the very hour what you should say and do to help others receive a witness of the truthfulness of the teachings.
+You should also use these lessons in individual and companion study, district council, and other training settings.
+As you study the scriptures and treasure up in your mind the doctrine in these lessons, the Spirit will give you in the very hour what you should say and do to help others receive a witness of the truthfulness of the teachings.

-Each lesson outlines the baptismal interview questions, commitments, and doctrines that you are to teach.
-Thoroughly learn the doctrines.
+Each lesson outlines the baptismal interview questions, commitments, and doctrine that you are to teach.
+Thoroughly learn the doctrine.
 Consistently focus on helping those you teach make and keep the commitments.
 Use the baptismal interview questions to prepare those you teach for baptism and confirmation.
 The lessons also have ideas for teaching.
 Use these suggestions to strengthen how you prepare and teach.